Brandon-Collins7/sketchvlm/README.md

 ## Claude
 python collab_sketch_with_label.py --llm claude --model claude-3-5-sonnet-20240620 --mixed-dir path/to/dataset --max-tokens 20000 --adaptive-grid --target-cols 50 --target-rows 50 --min-cell-px 20

-# **Frequently Used**

-**Baseline:**

---no-grid

-removes grid from the image that is sent to model

---no-system-prompt

-removes sketch system prompt from being sent to model

 **Inference:**

 To get the ball_path dataset (so it's formatted in same way as other datasets) from the large_run_split, run gather_ball_prompts.py.
 This will create almost two equivalent folders, where one just adds a small bit to the prompt that requires the model to sketch the path.

 -----